LillianChernin/Massage-Therapy-Database/README.md

 As a user, I should be able to login to the site.

 As a user with correct access, I should be able to add/edit/delete massage techniques.

+## Stretch Goals User Stories

+As a user, I should be able to add comments to a massage technique to give feedback on effectiveness or alternate ways of doing it.